 How your travel backpack opens will determine the convenience, accessibility, and practicality of a pack.

 I’m personally not a fan of top-loading backpacks only, even for hiking backpacks, which should at least have front or side access too.
 It’s nice to have a travel backpack that zips open like a suitcase to pack and unpack your things.
-Multiple access points will help you stay organized.
+Multiple access points will help you stay organised too.

 The best travel bags have a well-thought-out design, so you don’t have to think twice about where to find your things.
 You can also keep your bag organized with packing cubes and a toiletry bag.